 - Lifesong for Orphans – Lifesong for Orphans offers several financial assistance options.
 They are a Christian-based organization and require applicants be traditionally married, Christian couples.
 They offer matching grants and loans, and teamed up with the Both Hands foundation a few years ago to offer a unique and very successful fundraising model.

 - Show Hope – Show Hope was originally called Shaohannah’s Hope in honor the founder’s daughter.
 The founders are Contemporary Christian music star Steven Curtis Chapman and his wife Mary Beth.
-This grant organization has quite a few eligibility criteria including that the applicants be traditionally married, Christian couples adopting through a nonprofit agency.
+This grant organization has quite a few eligibility criteria, including the applicants being traditionally married, Christian couples adopting through a nonprofit agency.
 They have considered single Christian women’s applications on a case-by-case basis.

 Other Adoption Grant Sources